GHostload/FileC/Hello.md

-this file is just a Hello.md file
+This file is just an Example file for an API endpoint ignore this repo!